Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 12/03/2018 17:08

 variation in sensory experience.

-In this paper, the term “physical” implies matter or energy
+In this paper, the term “physical” implies a physical matter/energy structure/flow.

 An actor may use a JND in any physical form to encode information for other actors to read.